-- 1. Connect the power cord to the new power supply and ensure that it is connected to a properly grounded electrical outlet. - 2.
+- 1. Connect one end of the power cord to the new power supply connector; then, connect the other end of the power cord into a properly grounded electrical outlet. - 2.
 If the server is powered off, power on the server.
 Ensure that both the power input LED and the power output LED on the power supply are lit, indicating that the power supply is operating properly.